-Our compensation committee consists of Marc A. Cohen, Alain J. Cohen and Bruce Downey, and is chaired by Marc A. Cohen.
-The functions of the compensation committee include:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our compensation committee will consist of Marc A. Cohen, Alain J. Cohen and Bruce Downey, and will be chaired by Marc A. Cohen.
+The functions of the compensation committee upon the completion of this offering, will include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation (i) reviewing and determining the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdag listing rules;
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and based on such evaluation

+(i) reviewing and determining the cash compensation of our Chief Executive Officer and (ii) reviewing and approving grants and awards to our Chief Executive Officer under equity-based plans; - reviewing and approving the compensation of our other executive officers;

-- reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.
+- reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdag listing rules; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; - preparing our compensation committee report if and when required by SEC rules; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," if and when required, to be included in our annual proxy statement; and - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters.

-Each member of our compensation committee, other than Marc A. Cohen, is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Code.
-Marc A. Cohen will resign as our interim Chief Executive Officer on October 2, 2020.
+Each member of our compensation committee, other than Marc A. Cohen, will be a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Code.
+Marc A. Cohen will resign as our interim Chief Executive Officer on the day after the effectiveness of the registration statement of which this prospectus forms a part.